 A Shoutout to The Developers

-Sooner or later, you will end up at Maria Marquessa Productions.
-This studio is located in the subregion of Balaceras, which is in the Valle De Oro region.
-You will come here as part of one of the main story operations, but without spoiling the story, there's an easter egg here dedicated to the developers of the game too.
+Sooner or later, you will end up at Maria Marquessa Productions in Yara.
+This studio will be located in the subregion of Balaceras, which is in the Valle De Oro region.
+You will come here as part of one of the main story operations during your fight as Dani Rojas.
+Without spoiling the story, there's an easter egg here dedicated to the developers of the game, too.

 If you manage to find the pink and black trailer, you'll be able to find a note on the desk inside that you can read.
-This note details all the names of the developers!
+This note details all the names of the developers of Far Cry 6!